OpenStorageNetwork/rtd-osn/docs/source/system-overview.rst

 The landing page contains metadata that describes the data set, along with the links to preconfigured, downloadable tools for accessing the data.

-An active research data set can remain in OSN storage up to five years and usage must comply with the OSN Acceptable Use Policy.
+An active research data set can remain in OSN storage for up to five years and usage must comply with the OSN Acceptable Use Policy.